rubensworks/article-ldtraversal-security-short/content/threats.md

 **Mitigation**

-Even though this is typically omitted from RDF format specifications, implementations often **place certain limits** on maximum document, IRI and literal lengths.
+Even though it is typically omitted from RDF format specifications, implementations often **place certain limits** on maximum document, IRI and literal lengths.
 For instance, [SAX parsers](cite:cites sax) typically put a limit of 1 megabyte on IRIs and literals, and provide the option to increase this limit when certain documents would exceed this threshold.
 Applying the approach of **sandboxing** on RDF parsers would also help mitigating such attacks, but for example placing a time and memory limit on the parsing of a document.
+If LTQP engines would allow arbitrary code execution, then more extensive system hogging mitigations would be needed just like in [Web browsers](cite:cites securitymodernwebbrowserarchitecture).

-### Document and Data Corruption
+### Document Corruption

 Since the Web is not a centrally controlled system, it is possible that documents are **incorrectly formatted**,